microbit-apps/microcode-v2/docs/doc-plan.md

 ### Resources and conflicts

-Actions have effects through writing to resources, which are as follows:
+Actions have effects by writing to (updating) a resource, which are as follows:

 -   screen
 -   speaker